Sandalwood: Production

-Producing commercially valuable sandalwood with high levels of fragrance oils requires Indian sandalwood (S. album) trees to be a minimum of 15 years old – the yield, quality and volume are still to be clearly understood.
+Producing commercially valuable sandalwood with high levels of fragrance oils requires Indian sandalwood (S. album) trees to be a minimum of 15 years old – the yield, quality and volume are yet to be clearly understood.
 Yield of oil tends to vary depending on the age and location of the tree; usually, the older trees yield the highest oil content and quality.
-Australia is the largest producer of S. album, with the majority grown around Kununurra, in the far north of the state by Quintis (formerly Tropical Forestry Services), which in 2017 controlled around 80% of the world's supply of Indian sandalwood, and Santanol.
+India continues to produce a superior quality of Santalum Album, with FP Aromatics being the largest exporter.
+Australia is the largest producer of S. album, with the majority grown around Kununurra, in the far north of Western Australia by Quintis (formerly Tropical Forestry Services), which in 2017 controlled around 80% of the world's supply of Indian sandalwood, and Santanol.
 India used to be the world's biggest producer, but it has been overtaken by Australia in the 21st century.
 Over-exploitation is partly to blame for the decline.
+However, ethical plantations in India are on the rise, and India is expected to increase its supply manyfold by 2030, owing to favourable weather conditions and competitive pricing.